 The “Ignored Parameters” feature allows you to specify URL parameters that NitroPack can ignore when optimizing your website.

-This is really useful when you’re running marketing campaigns and tracking your website’s results in Google Analytics.
+This feature's really useful when you’re running marketing campaigns and tracking your website’s results in Google Analytics.

 First, let’s go over the two most popular types of additional parameters.